 - Orally / In person;

-- Text message, Email, Social Media or other forms of electronic communication;
+- Text message, Email, Social Media, or other forms of electronic communication;

 - Or communication through a third person.

-Not only is this charge applicable to person directly, but it also applies to immediate family members including:
+Not only is this charge applicable to a person directly, but it also applies to immediate family members including:

 - Any person who regularly resides in the alleged victim’s household.

-What the Prosecutor Must Prove
+What Must the Prosecutor Prove?

 To prove a defendant is guilty of making a criminal threat under PC 422(a), the prosecutor holds the burden of proving each of the following elements: